mauricio-roderick/storage-plugin-seed/README.md

         "required": true,
         "help": "Kindly specify API Key to use."
     },
+    // Will be transformed as a password input on the front-end "apisecret": {
+        "label": "API Secret",
+        "type": "Password",
+        "required": true,
+        "help": "Kindly specify API Secret to use."
+    },
     // Will be transformed as a text input on the front-end "clientid": {
         "label": "Client ID",